Predictive, finite-sample model choice for time series under stationarity and non-stationarity: Introduction

 Our procedure validates and puts on a solid footing the possibly counter-intuitive observation that it is sometimes beneficial to choose the `wrong' (but possibly simpler) model in time series analysis, if that model relies on more reliable estimators of its parameters than the right (but possibly more complex) model.
 While we stop short of conveying the message that simplicity in time series should always be preferred, part of our aim is to draw time series analysts' attention to the fact that particularly complex time series models may well appear attractive on first glance as they have the potential to capture features of the data well, but on the other hand can be so hard to estimate that this makes them inferior to simple and easy-to-estimate alternative models, even if the latter are wrong.

 We now briefly describe related recent literature.
 The work of \cite{xiatong}, who, while discussing time series prediction, select the model based on the minimisation of up to $m$-step ahead prediction errors (rather than the usual 1-step ahead ones) also appears to carry the general message that different models may be preferred for the same dataset depending on the task in question, or, in the language of the authors, on the `features to be matched'.
 Besides similarities in this general outlook, our model-fitting methodology and the context in which it is proposed are entirely different.
 Forecasting in the presence of structural changes is a widely studied topic in the econometrics literature, see e.\,g.\ the comprehensive review by \cite{Rossi2013} and the references therein.
-In particular, \cite{giraitis2012} also use the minimisation of the 1-step ahead prediction error as a basis for model choice under non-stationarity, but, unlike us, do not consider the question of how this may lead to the preference for the `wrong' model in finite samples.
-Instead of pursuing the cross-validation approach as in our work and in \cite{giraitis2012}, \cite{McDonaldEtAl2012} evaluate the upper bound on the generalisation error in time series forecasting, and use its heuristically estimated version to guide model choice.
-We note, however, that this approach requires the estimation of some possibly difficult to estimate parameters, unlike cross-validation-based approaches.
+In particular, \cite{giraitis2012} also use the minimisation of the 1-step ahead prediction error as a basis for model choice under non-stationarity, but, unlike us, do not consider the question of how this may lead to the preference for the `wrong' model in finite samples. \cite{DasPolitis2017} apply the model-free prediction principle of \cite{Politis2015} in the context of locally stationary time series and construct 1-step-ahead point and interval predictors.